New generation high-efficiency bidirectional power converters

 Description of the results:

-power cells (three in series per phase) for 3.3kV adjustable speed induction motor.
-The core power cells
+The developed MV multilevel power converter uses nine bidirectional high frequency isolated ac-dc/dc-ac power cells (three in series per phase) for 3.3kV adjustable speed induction motor.
+The core power cells are connected in a three-phase configuration both on the line side and the motor side.

 and line side and machine side LC filters.